OriginalEXE/Optimize-Images-Resizing/readme.txt

 Resizing is done only once and later normally served by WordPress, so there is no performance hit.

 Plugin also includes a method for removing all of the image sizes generated so far (useful when you install this plugin on a site with a lot of existing media).

+*TO REMOVE* image sizes generated before activating the plugin, visit the Settings -> Media and use the button under "Remove image sizes" to perform the cleanup.

+Other than that, you don't need to do anything, plugin works silently in the background.

 To sum up: